How Long Does It Take To Get To The Moon (And Why)?

 The orbital point where the moon is closer to the Earth is known as the perigee.
 While the point of the orbit where it is far from the Earth is called apogee.
 In 1969, it took 76 hours to reach the moon.

-Also Read: How Long Does A Router Last (And Why)?
+Also Read: How Long do Acrylics Last - (And Why)?

 Since the moon is smaller and has much less gravity.
 If you could stand on the surface of the moon, you would experience only 17 percent of the force of the gravity that you would experience on the earth.
 With the advantage of orbital mechanics, and modern affordable equipment astrophysicists can plan lunar missions to coincide when that time the moon is closer to the Earth.